taosdata/TDengine/docs-en/12-taos-sql/06-select.md

 ## \_block_dist

-**Description**: Get the data block distribution of a table or stable.
+**Description**: Get the data block distribution of a table or STable.

 ```SQL title="Syntax"
 SELECT _block_dist() FROM { tb_name | stb_name }